Confirm your region to continue browsing

 • Reduced average mature cow weight, with a goal of achieving 1,200 lbs.

-• Increased calf crop efficiency, targeting higher $/lb returns by producing a higher quantity of smaller, more resource-efficient calves to fill trucks vs. fewer larger calves.
+• Increased calf crop efficiency, targeting higher $/lb returns by producing a higher quantity of smaller, more feed-efficient calves rather than fewer larger calves.

-• Substantial improvements in terminal herd weaning weights and capacity that have taken herds historically producing one full load of calves to market annually into three full loads.
+• Substantial improvements in terminal herd weaning weights and capacity, yielding three full loads of calves from herds historically producing one full load.

 Tools driving success